-These holiday cookies not only taste delicious, they're also a snap to make!
+These easy Christmas cookies not only taste delicious, but they're also a snap to make!
 The dough keeps in the freezer.
 Just slice and bake as needed.

 Grab a cup of hot chocolate, coffee or tea, and let's admire these beauties.
-Another ultra-easy, and super pretty (if I do say so myself), holiday cookie recipe.
+Another ultra-easy, and super pretty (if I do say so myself), Christmas cookie recipe.

 These would be very delicious without the chocolate, but it's so easy to melt some dark chocolate and drizzle it with a spoon, why would you want to skip it?
 You could also be more adventurous and dip half of each cookie in the chocolate.
 They almost become thin mints that way!